-But repeated use on the press, cleaning, and exposure to volatile chemicals will eventually weaken and damage your flexo sleeves - affecting the quality of your prints and therefore your company’s bottom line.
+Repeated use on the press, cleaning, and exposure to volatile chemicals will eventually weaken and damage your flexo printing sleeves - affecting the quality of your prints and therefore your company’s bottom line.
+Use these tips to keep your flexo equipment up and running for as long as possible.

 Give your flexo sleeves and plates a good wash.
 Not so fast, though.
 It’s not a matter of just splashing on some ink-dissolving chemicals.